Feliciaxyao/ICML2024-FSTTA/README.md

 ## Usage

+### 🔄 Update Notes for Detailed Modules of FSTTA

+We have added additional comments and clarifying notes to the FAST and SLOW components of the FSTTA framework.
+These notes help readers more easily align the code with the equations presented in the paper and understand how the adaptation pipeline is organized in practice.

+The update includes:
+- clearer explanations for gradient decomposition–accumulation,
+- notes for dynamic learning-rate scaling,
+- clarification on how parameter trajectories are maintained across samples,
+- guidance on the construction of the reference direction for the SLOW update.

+The underlying implementation logic remains unchanged, and all existing checkpoints, pretrained models, and scripts continue to work as before.

+**(1) Fast Update Module**
+- Gradient decomposition and concordant direction explanation: FSTTA.py L132–L210
+- Dynamic learning-rate scaling: FSTTA.py L212–L260
+- Usage details in rollout: agent_obj.py L450–L520

+**(2) Slow Update Module**
+- Parameter trajectory accumulation: agent_obj.py L540–L600
+- Reference direction construction (Eq.
+8): agent_obj.py L600–L640
+- Slow principal update path: FSTTA.py L300–L360

 ### Prerequisites

 1. Install Matterport3D simulators: follow instructions [here](https://github.com/peteanderson80/Matterport3DSimulator).
 We use the latest version the same as DUET.